HarshRimza/TMInventory/README.md

 # <div align='center'> TMInventory </div>

 A Java Swing based inventory management system with both file handling and database support.
-The dbdl folder is for database version of this application and dl folder is for file handling support of this version
+The dbdl folder is for database version of this application and dl folder is for file handling support of this application.

 A user can apply CRUD operations on the data and can also save list of products in PDF form.